Absenteeism

 Absenteeism is a habitual pattern of absence from a duty or obligation without good reason.
-Generally, absenteeism is unplanned absences.
+Generally, absenteeism refers to unplanned absences.
 Absenteeism has been viewed as an indicator of poor individual performance, as well as a breach of an implicit contract between employee and employer.
 It is seen as a management problem, and framed in economic or quasi-economic terms.
 More recent scholarship seeks to understand absenteeism as an indicator of psychological, medical, or social adjustment to work.

 Workplace

-High absenteeism in the workplace may be indicative of poor morale, but absences can also be caused by workplace hazards or sick building syndrome.
-Measurements such as the Bradford factor, a measurement tool to analyze absenteeism which believes short, unplanned absences effect the work group more than long term absences, do not distinguish between absence for genuine illness reasons and absence for non-illness related reasons.
-In 2013, the UK CIPD estimated that the average worker had 7.6 absent days per year and which cost employers £595 per employee annually.
+High absenteeism in the workplace may be indicative of low employee morale, but can also be caused by workplace hazards or sick building syndrome.
+Measurements such as the Bradford factor, a measurement tool to analyze absenteeism which believes short and unplanned absences affect the work group more than long term absences, do not distinguish between absence for genuine illness reasons and absence for non-illness related reasons.
+In 2016, the UK CIPD found that the average employee had 7.5 absent days per year, which had a median annual cost of £595 per employee.
 Measurement methods are not exact and all encompassing, resulting in skewed results depending on variables being observed.
-As a result, employees can feel obliged to come to work while ill, and transmit communicable diseases to their co-workers.
+As a result of the cost of absenteeism, employees can feel obliged to work while ill, and transmit communicable diseases to their co-workers.
 This leads to even greater absenteeism and reduced productivity among other workers.
-View the latest trends in health-related workplace absenteeism in the United States.

 Work forces often excuse absenteeism caused by medical reasons if the employee provides supporting documentation from their medical practitioner.
 In Poland, if employees themselves, or anyone under their care including children and elders, falls ill, sick leave can be applied.

 The psychological model that discusses this is the "withdrawal model", which assumes that absenteeism represents individual withdrawal from dissatisfying working conditions.
 This finds empirical support in a negative association between absence and job satisfaction, in particular, the satisfaction with the work itself.
 Factors attributed to absence from work can include stress, family related concerns, work culture, the employees' ability to do the job, and supervisor–subordinate relationship.